 Students in the RTAP program must have a Windows-based or Mac computer with 1024 MB of RAM or higher.
 The webcam must have at least 640x480 video pixel resolution, an internet speed of 768 Kbps/384 Kbps download/upload speed, and a web browser (Explorer 7 or higher; Firefox 3.6 or higher or Safari 3 or higher).

 Loma Linda University is regionally accredited by the Western Association of Schools and Colleges, Accrediting Commission for Senior Colleges and Universities.

 Loma Linda University offers a number of programs in the medical imaging field.
 Besides Medical Radiography, we offer programs in Computed Tomography, Imaging Informatics (online), Cardiac Electrophysiology, Magnetic Resonance, Nuclear Medicine, Sonography, Radiation Therapy, and Dosimetry.
 We also offer an online Bachelor’s and Master’s degrees in Radiation Sciences, a Bachelor’s degree in Healthcare Administration, and an online Radiologist Assistant Master’s degree program.

-If you are interested in the RTAP program, please email the Program Coordinator, Will Edmunds, Department of Radiation Technology, at firstname.lastname@example.org.
+If you are interested in the RTAP program, please email the Program Director, Will Edmunds, Department of Radiation Technology, at firstname.lastname@example.org.

 Please provide your name, address, phone number, and email.
 Please create the subject line as “RTAP Program Interest."